ROBOTIS-GIT/emanual/docs/en/platform/op3/op3_wiki/getting_started.md

     <img src="https://github.com/ROBOTIS-GIT/ROBOTIS-Documents/blob/master/wiki-images/ROBOTIS-OP3/op3_connection_vnc.png?raw=true"/>

 ## [How to kill the demo program](#how-to-kill-the-demo-program)

-### Overview
-This chapter explains how to kill the demo program of ROBOTIS-OP3.

 ### Kill demo program
 In order to terminate automatically executed demo program, enter below command in the terminal window.